 - Real World Adobe InDesign CC by Olav Martin Kvern, David Blatner & Bob Bringhurst

-A Closer Look at Adobe InDesign
+A Closer Review of Adobe InDesign

 Note: Adobe InDesign is a large program, and we don’t have the time or the space to go over every single feature it offers.
 Instead, we’ll look at how it’s designed, how well it works as a page layout editor for print and digital projects, and what you can do with your projects once they’re finished.
 For a more in-depth explanation of specific features, check out Adobe’s InDesign Help section.